Entrepreneurship and business model design

 • Learning outcome

-Upon completing this course, you will have gained
+Upon completing this course, the student will have gained

 Knowledge of